 f.
 Sales at retail of construction materials to a Resident Tribal Member for construction of, or improvement to, his principal residence in the Agreement Area;

 g.
-Sales at retail of equipment, supplies and gear for recreational or subsistence treaty fishing to a resident Tribal member;
+Sales at retail of equipment, supplies and gear for recreational or subsistence treaty fishing to a Resident Tribal Member;

 h.
 Sales at retail of vans and buses by the Tribe for use in transporting passengers, within a 25 mile radius, to and from the gaming facility;